idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 Which seems fine.
 You can imagine there's a pathological case where you might have a substring representing one byte of a 2GB monster you read in from a file and you can't free the space up because of your reference to the one byte substring.
-I suspect that if that becomes a problem then maybe we can have the GC do some *re-imagining* under the hood next time round.
+I suspect that if that is really a problem then maybe we can have the GC do some *re-imagining* under the hood next time round.

 I then thought that, partly for consistency and partly for any weird cases where we didn't have a NUL-terminated string to start with, real